 See the latest COVID-19 map on travel recommendations by country from the CDC.

 Cruise Ship Travel

-CDC recommends that all people defer travel on cruise ships, including river cruises, worldwide.
-That’s because the risk of COVID-19 on cruise ships is high.
-Older adults and people with serious chronic medical conditions, such as heart disease, diabetes, or lung disease, should especially defer travel on cruise ships, including river cruises, because of their increased risk for severe disease.
+CDC still recommends avoiding any travel on cruise ships, including river cruises, worldwide.
+That’s because the risk of COVID-19 on cruise ships is still high.
+Older adults and people with an increased risk of severe illness should especially avoid travel on cruise ships, including river cruises.

 Related Outreach Materials

 Domestic Travel: The COVID-19 outbreak in United States is a rapidly evolving situation.
 The status of the outbreak varies by location and state and local authorities are updating their guidance frequently.
 The White House’s Opening Up America Again plan means some parts of the country may have different guidance than other areas.
 Check with the state or local authorities where you are, along your route, and at your planned destination to learn about local circumstances and any restrictions that may be in place.

 International Travel: The Department of State advises U.S. citizens to avoid all international travel due to the global impact of COVID-19.
 In countries where commercial travel options remain available, U.S. citizens should arrange for immediate return to the United States, unless they are prepared to remain abroad for an indefinite length of time.
 For more information, visit the Department of State website.